-Infrastructure as Code
+Infrastructure as Code (IaC)

-- A CloudFormation Stack Set was deployed to create an IAM password policy in alignment with Security Hub best practices checks.
+- We deployed CloudFormation StackSets to create an Identify and Access Management (IAM) password policy in alignment with Security Hub best practices.

 - A CloudFormation Stack was deployed within each account to perform the following:

 For Jersey Mike’s, these flow logs are aggregated into a centralized S3 bucket in the Shared Services account.
-Doing this allows for ease of use when monitoring for potential threats, doing root cause analysis, and also allows for easy integration with third party network and threat analysis tools.
+This approach allows for ease of use when monitoring for potential threats or performing root cause analysis.
+It also allows for easy integration with third-party network and threat analysis tools.